Dance1211/climate-app/README.md

 - Languages: Svelte, TypeScript, CSS, JavaScript, HTML

-## Link to the demo
+## Demo

-An working prototype of the app can be found at: [Netlify](add link here).
+An initial working prototype of the app can be found at: [LINK](add link here).

-This is an initial prototype.
-The core search functionality in place, and the user can retrieve a list of search results.
+The core search functionality is in place, and the user can retrieve a list of search results.

 Please note - the 'My Places' and 'My Locations' pages currently feature hard-coded links, for demo purposes.
 We would like to make this feature entirely dynamic at a later date.